- June 2019: Check out the Engaging Anthropology conference, October 3-6, 2019 at the University of Massachusetts, Amherst.

 The final plenary speaker was James Igoe, who wove together anthropology with his work on anarchist collectives in Detroit.
 Igoe talked of how anarchism and anthropology go well together: both are concerned with diversity, with challenging authority, and naturalness, with alternative forms of organizing.
 Igoe also discussed the influence of a “feminist uptake of the Boasian tradition,” an alternative and salutary influence Boas might not have predicted.
 [See Paige West and James J. Igoe, Imagining and Actualizing an Anthropology of Non-Capitalist Possibilities, which also locates this activity in a Boasian tradition.]

 I here hope to have conveyed a selection of ideas and influences from the opening plenary.
-My follow-up post, Development, Reform, Revolution–and the Bridge, talks about the special track in relation to other panels and papers at the Society for Applied Anthropology 2012 meetings.
-For published reflections, see the Anthropology News: Beyond Capitalism issue.
+My follow-up post, Development, Reform, Revolution–and the Bridge, discussed the special track in relation to other panels and papers at the Society for Applied Anthropology 2012 meetings.